rackerlabs/support-how-to/content/how-to/cloud-backup/update-or-install-the-cloud-backup-agent-on-linux/index.md

     pgrep -f cloudbackup-updater
     pgrep -f driveclient

 The various flavors of Linux have different service control utilities.
-On CentOS&reg, for instance, use the following commands to display the service status:
+On CentOS&reg;, for instance, use the following commands to display the service status:

     service driveclient status
     service cloudbackup-updater status

-However, on other flavors, such as Debian&reg, Fedora&reg, or Ubuntu&reg, use the following commands:
+However, on other flavors, such as Debian&reg;, Fedora&reg;, or Ubuntu&reg;, use the following commands:

     systemctl status driveclient
     systemctl status cloudbackup-updater